🔎 [i]>Car & Motorcycle Research

 🤖 AI Prompt Example

-“Build a table of realized prices for similar vehicles from the past 24 months.
-Include venue, date, mileage, originality, and condition.
+“Build a table of realized prices for similar vehicles, prioritizing sales from the past 24 months.
+Include venue, date, mileage, originality, condition, and whether the reported price includes buyer’s premium.
 Explain why the highest and lowest results differ.”

 Look for repeat sales of the same make and model.